-In order to promote social distancing to limit the spread of COVID-19, under the University’s Safer at Home directive the Dean of Students’ Office and Community Standards is currently operating remotely.
+In order to promote social distancing to limit the spread of COVID-19, Community Standards is currently operating remotely.
 Our commitment to serving our students and the greater university community continues.
-We will update this information as our circumstances change.
-If you have additional questions after reading this page, please contact us at email@example.com and one of our staff members will do their best to assist you.
+Students should direct case specific questions to the hearing officer or email firstname.lastname@example.org.

 My conduct case is still open and unresolved.
 What will happen?

 We are conducting meetings and hearings by Zoom.
 We appreciate your understanding as we adjust our processes to meet these ever-changing circumstances.
 You will receive a link for your meeting in the letter outlining the meeting date, time and reason.

 I have sanctions due soon.
 What should I do?

 Easter term 2020: We understand that other circumstance may be affecting our students’ ability to complete their sanctions on time.
 As of March 31, 2020 each student with overdue or upcoming deadlines should have received an individual email with instructions and a new deadline.
 Please follow those instructions.
 A hold will be placed if the sanction remains incomplete beyond June 30, 2020.

 Summer & Advent term 2020: Please follow the instructions in your outcome letter to complete sanctions on-time.
 We have adjusted all of our educational sanctional to reflect the current distancing and online practices designed to keep everyone safe.
 Educational assignments may be submitted here.